QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     plot(f.(x), label="x^2")
     plot!(x, label="x") # layer on the same plot

-While broadcasting above superficially looks like vectorizing functions in MATLAB, or Python ufuncs, it is much richer and built on core foundations of the language
+While broadcasting above superficially looks like vectorizing functions in MATLAB, or Python ufuncs, it is much richer and built on core foundations of the language.

-The other additional function ``plot!`` adds a graph to the existing plot
+The other additional function ``plot!`` adds a graph to the existing plot.

-This follows a general convention in Julia, where a function that modifies the arguments or a global state has a ``!`` at the end of its name
+This follows a general convention in Julia, where a function that modifies the arguments or a global state has a ``!`` at the end of its name.

 A Slightly More Useful Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's make a slightly more useful function
+Let's make a slightly more useful function.

-This function will be passed in a choice of probability distribution and respond by plotting a histogram of observations
+This function will be passed in a choice of probability distribution and respond by plotting a histogram of observations.

-In doing so we'll make use of the ``Distributions`` package, which we assume was instantiated above with the project
+In doing so we'll make use of the ``Distributions`` package, which we assume was instantiated above with the project.

 Here's the code